rhakh/SidePad/README.md

 # SidePad
-SidePad app for remote control your Mac's mouse
+SidePad app for remote control your Mac mouse